 The Clinical Services Branch has two components: Highfields: Adolescent Residential Program and TASH: Transitional Age-Supported Housing for Young Adults.

 Highfields is a co-ed Residential home, serving eight adolescents between the ages of 16 and 21.
 The services are individualized to maximize the Resident's potential in all important life areas, including learning, working, and forming relationships.
 The ultimate goal of the program is to provide the skills and supports needed allowing Residents to live independently in the community with little or no support.

 Our focus is to teach, support, and promote the development of adolescents to reduce hospitalizations, foster independence, teach coping skills for everyday stresses and emotional challenges, and develop self-esteem along with positive peer relationships.

-TASH serves the Lowell/Lawrence/Haverhill area, focusing on supporting and assisting young adults with psychiatric disabilities in choosing and maintaining safe, affordable and supporting them to be successful members of their community.
+TASH serves the Lowell/Lawrence/Haverhill area, focusing on supporting and assisting young adults with psychiatric disabilities in choosing and maintaining safe, affordable housing and supporting them to be successful members of their community.
 This is accomplished by providing services in the areas of health, medication, financial and symptom management, independent living skills, assessments, and referrals.Contact Lorraine McLarney